-Related to this precise topic, Vaux has studied simply typed algebraic $\lambda$-calculus, ensuring convergence of the norm \cite{Vaux}.
-Quite recently Tasson has studied some model-theoretic properties of the {\em barycentric} ($\sum \alpha_i=1$) subset of this simply typed calculus \cite{Tasson}, whereas Ehrhard has proven the convergence of a Taylor series expansion of algebraic $\lambda$-calculus terms, via a System $F$ typing system \cite{EhrhardSystemF}.\\ Therefore, it can be said that standard type systems provide part of the solution: they ensure the convergence of (the existence of) the norm of a term.
-And indeed it is no so hard to define a simple extension of System $F$ that fits {\em Lineal} -- just by providing the needed rules to type additions, scalar products and the null vector in some trivial manner (see definition \ref{def:lasf}).
-In this paper we provide a full-blown proof of strong normalisation from this type system (see section \ref{sec:strongnormalisation}).
-A byproduct of this result is that we are able to remove several conditions that were limiting the reduction rules of {\em Lineal}, because their purpose was really to keep indefinite form from reducing (such as $\ve{t}-\ve{t}$, with $\ve{t}$ not normal and hence potentially infinite).
-This makes \emph{Lineal} into a simpler language.
+Related to this precise topic, Vaux has studied simply typed algebraic $\lambda$-calculus, ensuring convergence of the norm \cite{VauxRTA07,VauxMSCS09}.
+Tasson has studied model-theoretic properties of the {\em barycentric} fragment of this simply-typed algebraic $\lambda$-calculus.
+Ehrhard has proven \cite{EhrhardLICS10} the convergence of a Taylor series expansion of algebraic $\lambda$-calculus terms, via a System $F$ type system \cite{GirardSLS71,ReynoldsPS74} .